Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Narratives of Inequality by Fairness Ideal

-Libertarian narratives emphasize individual choice and market mechanisms.
-These students frequently attributed economic outcomes to personal decisions and capabilities rather than structural factors.
-Several libertarians directly linked economic outcomes to individual agency, with responses like ``willingness to work hard'' and ``poor choices.''
-Cultural explanations were also common, with one libertarian simply mentioning ``cultural differences'' as a key driver of inequality.
-Others pointed to market mechanisms, noting how ``consulting firms associating higher exec income with productivity'' contribute to income differentials.
+Libertarians are the only fairness type whose modal category is behavioral and cultural explanations (\getval{oeMlLibBehP} percent).
+They attribute inequality to personal choices, work ethic, and cultural differences---responses such as ``willingness to work hard,'' ``poor choices,'' and ``cultural differences.''
+This individualistic framing is consistent with their preference not to redistribute: if inequality reflects personal agency, there is less justification for corrective transfers.

-Some libertarians expressed skepticism about inequality claims themselves.
-In the most extreme example, one student wrote: ``Women demanding more money than what Men make, there is no such thing as income inequality in the U.S.\ unless you are brainwashed by false statistics, causation without correlation.''
-Another libertarian attributed inequality to ``wrongly enforced initiative for diversity initiatives,'' suggesting that efforts to address disparities are misguided.
+Beyond the behavioral emphasis, libertarian responses are spread evenly across education, discrimination, corporate power, and policy (each cited by \getval{oeMlLibEduP} percent).
+They are the least likely of any type to cite barriers such as unequal opportunities.
+Some express outright skepticism about inequality claims: ``Women demanding more money than what Men make, there is no such thing as income inequality in the U.S.\ unless you are brainwashed by false statistics, causation without correlation.''